rachelwe/machine-a-lire/README.md

 - Install flask `sudo pip install flask`
 - follow the same process used for `copy.service` (end of readme) with webserver.service

+### Install screen saver
+- `sudo apt-get install xscreensaver`

+### Add images
+- Create an "image" folder on the usb drive
+- add an IMAGE text followed by the file name (without space !)

 ## Original project

 this project was